florian/TIL/README.md

 - 26 Sept: [gitsh](https://github.com/thoughtbot/gitsh) is a lot nicer than the [git-extras](https://github.com/tj/git-extras) repl
 - 9 Nov: [mosh](http://mosh.org) is a great SSH replacement.
 It automatically reconnects after connection problems
 - 26 Dec: `xargs` takes input from stdin, and passes it as a normal argument to another command.
 This is great for commands that ignore stdin, like `rm`.
 I always knew that `xargs` existed but finally took the time to see what exactly it actually does :)
+- 7 Jan: `\FloatBarrier` lets LaTeX know that you want all previously defined figures to be rendered before this marker